Palash90/site-assets/blogs/setting-up-a-site/part-2.md

   - `videoId` is for those blogs where I need a video to be also published with it.
 Mostly used in guitalele tutorials.
   - `publishDate` is to display the date of publish on the blog page.

-      I have also used this field to make draft versions of my blog.
-If I want the web app to host my blog but not show in the detailed list, I will leave this as blank.
-Essentially making it publicly invisible but visible to me as a draft version.

 Once all these were figured out, the rest was easy to implement.
 I just have to fetch the content of `mdUrl` on the blog page and wrap it up in `react-markdown` component for blogs or for youtube videos, simply use the page embed or for contents which has both the elements, a react layout container containing both.

 ## Projects Page